The Poem of Ecstasy

 The Poem of Ecstasy (Le Poème de l'extase), Op.
 54, is a symphonic poem by Russian composer and pianist Alexander Scriabin written between 1905 and 1908, when Scriabin was actively involved with the Theosophical Society.
 The 20-minute work premiered on 10 December 1908 in New York City.

 Music

-Scriabin sometimes referred to The Poem of Ecstasy as his "fourth symphony", although it was never officially called such and avoids the traditional division into separate movements.
+Scriabin sometimes called The Poem of Ecstasy his "fourth symphony", but it was never officially named that and avoids the traditional division into separate movements.
 There are traces of the classical sonata key-scheme that Scriabin had employed previously, but it is no longer structurally important.
-As described by Bernard Jacobson, "The form depends instead on the constant interpenetration and cross-fertilization of a multiplicity of tiny thematic units, most of them so sinuously chromatic as to subvert tonal feeling almost entirely beneath the vertiginous onslaught of shifting harmonic colors."
+Bernard Jacobson writes, "The form depends instead on the constant interpenetration and cross-fertilization of a multiplicity of tiny thematic units, most of them so sinuously chromatic as to subvert tonal feeling almost entirely beneath the vertiginous onslaught of shifting harmonic colors."